Best Car Polish For Black Cars 2023

 Should you apply wax after polishing your black car?

 Polish should be used before applying wax as it helps to flatten surfaces and restore paint that's lost its shine due to oxidisation.
-As a result, car polish will often remove a thin layer of paintwork in order to minimise the appearance of scratches and scuffs.
+As a result, car polish will often remove a thin layer of paintwork to minimise the appearance of scratches and scuffs.

 Therefore, it makes no sense to apply wax, which fills in defects and provides a thin layer of protection to your paint, before polishing as the polish will end up just removing the wax layer to get to the paint.